How Much Does It Cost

 So how to answer this all important question?
 Well, we could do what a lot of other helicopter schools do and quote you the minimum realistic amount you can get away with.
 This is generally based on the legal minimum of only 45 hours of flying, assumes you pass everything first time and often ignores costs related your medical etc. These costs (2015) in a Robinson R22 are given as between £18K and £19K, and these are realistic if you can achieve everything in 45 hours.

 Be very aware of misleading prices though.
-One local flight school advertises a price under £13K!
-They do mention that this does not include VAT and landing fees, but fail to also point out that it also does not include a test fee, medical fee, study material costs, radio licence cost etc etc. In our opinion these figures are deliberately unrealistic and are given to tempt in the unwary.
-Once "suckered in" and in awe of their instructor there's little likelihood of the student moving away to another school as the hours mount up.
+We’ve seen some schools offering unrealistic costs to obtain a licence!
+They do not mention that their prices not include VAT and landing fees, but fail to also point out that they also does not include a test fee, medical fee, study material costs, radio licence cost etc etc. In our opinion these figures are deliberately unrealistic and are given to tempt in the unwary.
+Once “suckered in” and in awe of their instructor there’s little likelihood of the student moving away to another school as the hours mount up.

-Here at HeliFly we ignore the cries of “don't tell 'em that, you'll scare 'em off!” and give a price that is more realistic of the abilities of the majority of helicopter students we meet.
-The costs in the table below are based on typical training rates at Shoreham Airport for Q1 2015 and include VAT.
+Here at HeliFly we ignore the cries of “don’t tell ’em that, you’ll scare ’em off!” and give a price that is more realistic of the abilities of the majority of helicopter students we meet.
+The costs in the table below are based on typical training rates at both Goodwood & Brighton City (Shoreham) and include VAT.
 For a breakdown of the costs in this table click here.